“What would you like to do?”

 “And what if you don't?”

 We had arrived at the beginning of the olive grove, on the other side of the orchard.
-My uncle put his hands in his pockets, still holding the dry leaves he had torn off along the way.

 “The land lends you a hand.”